Regine Olsen: End of engagement

 On 11 August 1841 Kierkegaard broke off the engagement believing it would be torturous for Olsen to be his companion because there was "something spectral about me, something no one can endure who has to see me every day and have a real relationship with me".
 Kierkegaard also believed that God was calling him to celibacy and that his life was soon to be over as his health was always poor (Note: Which Kierkegaard believed was due to a curse laid upon his family after his father cursed god.), being rejected by the military for being unfit previously.
 He sent Olsen a farewell letter along with his engagement ring.
-(Note: At some point, Kierkegaard regained the ring and wore it for the rest of his life.)
 Olsen, heartbroken, immediately went to Kierkegaard's house; he was not there, but she left a note pleading for him not to leave her.
 Olsen did not want the engagement to end, fearing it would strengthen Kierkegaard's growing melancholy and depression although to envision Kierkegaard as a husband was foreign to her thoughts.
 In her conversations with Hanne Mourier in her later life, she stated that:

 Kierkegaard's motivation for the break was his conception of his religious task; he dared not bind himself to anyone on earth in order not to be obstructed from his calling.
 He had to sacrifice the very best thing he owned in order to work as God demanded of him: therefore he sacrificed love … for the sake of his writing.